skolson/KmpSqlencrypt/ReadMe.md

 - iosArm64Simulator

 ## Releases
+- Tag 1.0.0 is for SqlCipher 4.12.0, which uses Sqlite 3.51.1 and Kotlin 2.3.0.
+SqlCipher is built from source for each platform using the gradle plugin [GradleSqlCipher plugin](https://github.com/skolson/sqlcipher-openssl-build).
+The SqlCipher build in this version is built with OpenSSL 3.6.0.
+See the gradle.build.kts files for details.
 - Tag 0.9.0 is for SqlCipher 4.9.0, which uses Sqlite 3.49.2 and Kotlin 2.2.0.
 SqlCipher is built from source for each platform using the gradle plugin [GradleSqlCipher plugin](https://github.com/skolson/sqlcipher-openssl-build).
 The SqlCipher build in this version is built with OpenSSL 3.5.1.
 See the gradle.build.kts files for details.
 - Tag 0.8.1 is for SqlCipher 4.9.0, which uses Sqlite 3.49.2 and Kotlin 2.2.0.
 SqlCipher is built from source for each platform using the gradle plugin [GradleSqlCipher plugin](https://github.com/skolson/sqlcipher-openssl-build).
 The SqlCipher build in this version is built with OpenSSL 3.5.1.
 See the gradle.build.kts files for details.
 - Tag 0.8.0 is for SqlCipher 4.9.0, which uses Sqlite 3.49.2 and Kotlin 2.1.21.
 SqlCipher is built from source for each platform using the gradle plugin [GradleSqlCipher plugin](https://github.com/skolson/sqlcipher-openssl-build).
 The SqlCipher build in this version is built with OpenSSL 3.5.0.
 See the gradle.build.kts files for details.